-uniformed Overtime costs in the (i.e., agencies the Police.
-Correction and Sanitation departments) grew by 30 percent between fiscal years 2009 and 2012 (see Figure 28), largely as a result of staff shortages in the Fire and Correction departments. associated Excluding costs Superstorm Sandy, overtime declined slightly in FY 2013.
+Overtime costs in the uniformed agencies (i.e., the Police.
+Correction and Sanitation departments) grew by 30 percent between fiscal years 2009 and 2012 (see Figure 29), largely as a result of staff shortages in the Fire and Correction departments. associated Excluding costs with Superstorm Sandy, overtime declined slightly in FY 2013.

-The May Plan assumes overtime will increase by \$42 million in FY 2014 to \$1.1 billion, and then decline sharply in FY 2015.
-About half of the decline is attributable to the receipt of federal grants, while the other half results from increased staffing in the Fire and Correction departments, and the assumption of a milder winter.
-OSC estimates that overtime costs could be higher by \$50 million annually beginning in FY 2015.
+Although the City estimates that overtime increased by \$64 million in FY 2014 to \$1.1 billion, the June Plan then assumes a sharp decline of \$163 million in FY 2015.
+More than half of the decline is expected to result from increased staffing in the Fire and Correction departments (which is expected to reduce overtime), and the assumption of a less severe winter.
+The remainder of the decline is attributable to the receipt of federal grants, which fund overtime, but which the City recognizes later in the budget cycle.
+However, OSC estimates that overtime in the Police Department could be higher by \$50 million annually based on historical spending patterns.